 "Well, that's fine, Emma.
 You keep helping them," Vina looked Emma up and down.
 "How you been keeping yourself?"

-"I've been at Hull House mostly, ma'am," Emma said.
+"I've been living in the working girls' dorm at Hull House mostly, ma'am," Emma said.
 "And now I've got to interview Missus Cooper for this newspaper and I don't know if she'll let me near her. . ."

 Emma nodded to a lovely coffee-colored girl seated next to Vina.
 "Good morning, Flossie."
 Flossie said a brief hello and went back to her crocheting.

 "How are all the girls, Vina?
 I really miss them . . . "